-The map to the left displays each pedestrian casualty in the City of Ryde between 2005 and 2009.
-Like last year, there are clusters of pedestrian causalities in Ryde, at Devlin St, particularly both of the intersections of Blaxland Road.
-There are also clusters in West Ryde and Eastwood (which recorded one fatality) and around Macquaire Park, (which recorded four fatalities).
+The map to the left displays each pedestrian casualty in the City of Ryde between 2006 and 2010.
+Like last year, there are clusters of pedestrian causalities in Ryde, at Devlin St,.
+There are no other major clusters compared to last year where which illustrated clusters in West Ryde and Eastwood (which recorded one fatality) and around Macquarie Park, (which recorded four fatalities).
+There were only 2 recorded fatalities, one near blaxland road and the other on Epping Road.

 The intersection on Devlin St and Blaxland Road has two pedestrian bridges where all pedestrians are directed and there is no pedestrian access at the intersection.
-The 2009 map (insert) demonstrates that the bridge has reduced the casualty rates for the intersection of Devlin St and Blaxland Road, with 2009 recording zero casualties compared to four and one fatality over the past five years.
+The 2010 map (insert) demonstrates that the bridge has reduced the casualty rates for the intersection of Devlin St and Blaxland Road, with 2010 recording zero casualties compared to four and one fatality over the past five years.
 There continues to be issues in the surrounding area, however they are less severe in comparison to previous years.